-In a spirit of sharing and community, the Hacklab will be open to walk-ins from both hackers and the general public.
-A series of Hacklab Input talks will also be held within CTM 2019’s talk programme, providing inspiration for Hacklab fellows and the public.
-We’ll have a week together to explore and invent, culminating in a live performance at HAU Hebbel am Ufer (HAU2) on Sunday 3 February.
+In the spirit of community, the Hacklab will be open to walk-ins from both hackers and the general public.
+A series of Hacklab Input talks will also be held within CTM 2020’s talk programme, providing inspiration for Hacklab fellows and the public.
+We’ll have a week together to explore and invent, culminating in a live performance at Radialsystem on Sunday 2 February.

 Peter Kirn is an audiovisual artist, technologist, and journalist.
 He is the editor of CDM (createdigitalmusic.com), and co-creator of the open source MeeBlip hardware synthesizer.
 His work ranges from teaching creative coding with open tools to making experimental live techno, and as a writer has been a hub of discussion of trends in live and interactive visuals, and the design of new music technologies.